June 2017 Issue

 What do you do for work?
 For fun?

 I am the events manager at the Greater Vancouver Chamber of Commerce.
 I produce and promote more than 80 events a year for the local business community.
-Since graduation, I’ve traveled to Mexico, Iceland and several other states.
+Since graduation, I’ve traveled to Mexico, Iceland and some U.S. states.
 Exploring different parts of the world is my favorite way to spend my vacation time.

 What did you especially enjoy about the Vancouver campus?